Snoopermarket Case Study: Shopify Design Lessons From Snoop Dogg’s Store

 - Treat your site like an experience, not a catalog

-Because if there’s one thing we’ve learned from the Doggfather…
+Because if there is one thing we have learned from the Doggfather…

 Cool never goes out of style.